 A day or overnight trip to Les Saintes will change your experience of Guadeloupe.
-Grand Terre and Basse Terre (the two largest islands of Guadeloupe) offer wildly different experiences already.
+Grande-Terre and Basse-Terre (the two largest islands of Guadeloupe) offer wildly different experiences already.
 But Les Saintes Islands, located off the coast just south of Basse Terre, take it even further and will simply blow you away with their beauty.

 Did you know?
 Terre-de-Haut, along with Terre-de-Bas, are the only two inhabited islands of Les Saintes, which, collectively, has 9 islets!
 (Who knew Guadeloupe had so many islands?!)

 In this guide, I’ll spill all the secrets of the gorgeous Îles des Saintes — what to do and see, how to get there, places to eat, where to find the best beaches, and much more.